hakanytkn/CryptoExchangeSim/README.md

 # CTIS Crypto Trading Information System

 ## 🚀 Overview
-CTIS is a **Single Page Application (SPA)** built with **jQuery** that simulates a crypto trading platform.
+Crypto Trading Information System is a **Single Page Application (SPA)** built with **jQuery** that simulates a crypto trading platform.
 This project features a **custom state management system**, real-time wallet updates, interactive candlestick charts, and an intuitive user experience for trading different cryptocurrencies.

 ## 🎯 Features